Uninett/nav-landing-page/content/install-instructions/debian.md

 ### Bugs

 If you have problems with the *package itself*, please report them at <https://github.com/uninett/nav-debian/issues>.
 If you want to report bugs in NAV, you can do so at <https://github.com/uninett/nav/issues>.

-### Footnotes

-The NAV Debian package used to be maintained by Morten Werner Forsbring at <http://pkg-nav.alioth.debian.org/> - the package currently maintained by Uninett is based on his work.